Get heart healthy tips from renowned

 Get Your RISK-FREE 30-Day Supply of Arterin Right Now — Click Here

-If you order from this special video, premium supplement distributor Medix Select will send you a 30-day supply of Arterin (a $39.95 value) for only $4.95 with enrollment into a convenient and affordable Smart Ship program.
+If you order from this special offer, premium supplement distributor Medix Select will send you a 30-day supply of Arterin (a $39.95 value) for only $4.95 with enrollment into a convenient and affordable Smart Ship program.
 Following your 30-day trial, you will receive your 90-day supply of Arterin for just $26.64 per bottle — a 33% savings!
 Plus, with Smart Ship, you always get FREE shipping!
 And, if for any reason you are dissatisfied, you may cancel at any time.

 Fortunately, right now you have the opportunity to judge whether this breakthrough heart health supplement will help you.
 Of course, Dr. Crandall and the Medix Select team believe it will — or they couldn't afford to make you an offer like this.

 I'd urge you to do this now, while your heart health is on your mind.

 Oh, I almost forgot to tell you about two other FREE BONUSES we have for you, just for giving Arterin a try.

 This FREE BONUS GIFT is from Dr. Crandall.

 It's a Bonus Report from Dr. Crandall is called A Doctor's Guide to Healthy Heart Rhythm, (valued at $20).